maciekbanas/maciekbanas/README.md

 ## Hi there 👋

-I ❤️ R programming. ❤️ objected-oriented approach with `R6` and experimenting with `JavaScript` in `shiny`.
+I ❤️ R programming, objected-oriented approach with `R6` and experimenting with `JavaScript` in `shiny`.

-I train calisthenics 💪.
-Have beautiful family: 👩‍🦱 & 👧👦👦👦👦👶 kids.

-I am a Christian ✝️ and believe that God wants to make us happy and really fulfilled (every one of us!).

 👯 I’m looking to collaborate on my personal projects:
 - [WorkoutApp](https://github.com/maciekbanas/WorkoutApp) (built with [shinyMobile](https://github.com/RinteRface/shinyMobile)),